 A stockbroker, also known as the financial adviser, typically buys and sells stocks, determines the best investment, and makes portfolio recommendations for clients.
-Brokers are usually compensated through commission on each trade they make or an annual fee.
-Even though individuals could be stockbrokers, it is typically the broker from the stock brokerage firm that provides such services.
+Brokers usually get their compensation through a commission on each trade they make or an annual fee.
+Even though individuals could be stockbrokers, the broker from the stock brokerage firm typically provides such services.

 Securities Sales Agent

 Stock brokerage companies employ securities sales agents, often called investment brokers, stockbrokers, and registered representatives.
-They are licensed to sell various financial services such as stocks, mutual funds, bonds, etc.
+They get licenses to sell various financial services such as stocks, mutual funds, bonds, etc.

 A financial analyst/stock analyst analyzes stock market trends and patterns along with company developments and gives investors suggestions to buy/sell/hold stocks.
 This analysis or research could be explicitly based on individual stocks or companies in a specific sector.
-The stock analyst works for the stock brokerage firms, banks, Mutual Funds companies, and other companies that provide financial services.
+The stock analyst works for brokerage firms, banks, Mutual Funds companies, and other companies providing financial services.

 Financial reporters’ main tasks involve reporting on the day-to-day activities of the stock market.
-They provide reports on the public companies’ earnings; they conduct interviews with industry people and traders.
+They provide reports on the public companies’ earnings and interview industry people and traders.
 These reporters have in-depth knowledge of the stock market and journalism background.
 These journalists observe and comment on market movements via the Internet, broadcast, or print media which the investors and public can use.

 Bank Investment Officer

-A bank investment officer works for the bank clients for which he is paid a salary rather than commissions.
+A bank investment officer works for the bank clients for which he gets a salary rather than commissions.
 They make investment plans and trade on behalf of the clients.

 This has been a guide to Stock Market.
 Here we discuss the stock market, how it works, how to invest in it, a career, and its importance.
 You may also have a look at the following articles to learn more –